 “The core idea is to maximize customer value while minimizing waste.
 Simply, lean means creating more value for customers with fewer resources.
 The ultimate goal is to provide perfect value to the customer through a perfect value creation process that has zero waste.”

 Many articles have been written about the ‘waste’ or failure of Leadership Development programs and their inability to consistently produce effective leaders.
 One of the most accurate articles was published in Forbes.
 Mike Myatt wrote The Number One Reason Leadership Development Fails.

-Mike points out that American Society of Training & Development (ASTD) reports that over $170 Billion is spent on Leadership Training by U.S. businesses.
-He correctly points out that training does not equal development and boldly proclaims that the main reason leadership development fails is because of training.
-This is truth.
-The root cause of the problem is that training is designed around an event and once it is over, so is the opportunity for behavior change.
+Mike points out that the American Society of Training & Development (ASTD) reports that over $170 Billion is spent on Leadership Training by U.S. businesses.
+He correctly points out that training does not equal development.
+And boldly proclaims that the main reason leadership development fails is because of training.
+This is the truth.
+The root cause of the problem is that training is designed around an event.
+And once it is over, so is the opportunity for behavior change.
 Most people who attend training have little to no follow through with the ideas and skills they ‘learned’ at the training event.
 The application rate is so minimal, it’s embarrassing; less than 20% of participants change behaviors and create new habits as a result of ‘training’.

 If we examine the process of leadership training and understand the root cause of why it doesn’t produce behavior change, the solution seems simple and powerful.
 Read what Mr. Myatt says:

 “The solution to the leadership training problem is to scrap it in favor of development.
 Don’t train leaders, coach them, mentor them, disciple them, and develop them, but please don’t attempt to train them.”